Site Search

 <External Memory Interface>

-Implement DDR memory controller on Intel® FPGA!
+DDR memory controller implemented in Altera® FPGA!

-EMIF Design & Debug Guidelines/FPGA Guidelines
+EMIF Design & Debug Guidelines / FPGA Guidelines

 EMIF Layout Guidelines/FPGA Guidelines